JabRef/user-documentation/en/installation.md

 The portable version of JabRef is designed to be run from a USB stick \(or similar\) with no installation.

 Download it from [downloads.jabref.org](https://downloads.jabref.org).
 These are generic archive files \(e.g., `tar.gz` files for Linux and MacOS, and `zip` files for Windows\) which need to be extracted.
-Inside the archive files you will find a `bin` subdirectory which contains the binary needed to run JabRef \(i.e., `JabRefMain` for Linux and MacOS, and `JabRefMain.bat` for Windows\).
+Inside the archive files you will find a `bin` subdirectory which contains the binary needed to run JabRef \(i.e., `JabRef` for Linux and MacOS, and `JabRef.exe` for Windows\).

 Be sure to activate "Load and Save preferences from/to jabref.xml on start-up \(memory stick mode\)" in Options → Preferences → General.